-Family and Couples therapy is a therapeutic technique that involves, you the patient, a therapist and immediate family or loved one.
+Family and Couples therapy is a therapeutic technique that involves you the patient, a therapist, and immediate family members or loved ones.
 This methodology is evidence-based and places a strong emphasis on opening up a clear and truthful dialogue between you and your family or partner.
 It allows the individual to see the impact their addiction and mental health issues have on the family, while simultaneously allowing your family to develop an understanding of your own personal mental health and addiction battles.
-By acknowledging both points of view, it educates the patient and family on how to effectively deal with any issues which may come up in the future.
+Acknowledging both points of view educates the patient and family on how to effectively deal with any issues which may come up in the future.

 Is There A Difference Between Family Therapy and Couples Therapy?

 Not really.
 Like family therapy, couples therapy encourages an honest dialogue between partners; these sessions focus on the impact of mental health and addiction on the relationship, and the effect they will have had on each other.

 When Is A Good Time To Begin Family/Couples Therapy?

 Family and Couples Therapy can be started as soon as you finish the detox phase of your treatment.
 Noted as most effective in dealing with mental health issues that include - addiction, depression anxiety, stress, and a number of eating disorders, this form of therapy is excellent at addressing problems in a relationship, and helping individuals going through separation or even divorce.
 This therapy offers unyielding support for both parties involved - including partners and family members.
 Both couples and family therapy are integrated into Cornerstone’s inpatient treatment program.
 Both forms of therapy can also be included in Cornerstone’s Day Treatment/ Partial Hospitalization (PHP) and Outpatient Treatment Programs, depending on each individual’s unique requirements.